chasinalts/comet-scanner-template-wizard/README.md

 ### Resetting User Data

-If you need to clear all user data and start fresh:
+Resetting user data requires administrator credentials.
+Only administrators can perform this action.

 1. Using the UI:
    - Go to the login page
    - Click the "Reset All Data" button at the bottom of the page
+   - Enter administrator credentials when prompted
    - Confirm the action in the dialog

 2. Using the command line:
    ```bash
    npm run clear-data
    ```
-   This will clear all user data from localStorage.
+   This will prompt for administrator credentials before providing instructions.

-3. For Firebase data:
+3. For Firebase data (administrator access required):
    - Go to the Firebase Console (https://console.firebase.google.com/)
    - Select your project
    - Go to Authentication > Users and delete any users